How To Henna Your Hair

 henna paste mixed with plain hot waterhenna paste mixed with hot water and cider vinegar

-For the best henna dye release, we recommend that you use henna with plain water.
+For the best henna dye release, we recommend that you use henna with plain hot water.

 Henna Hair Salons